kmorris896/rapture-discord-server-documentation/moderator_documents/moderation-and-punishments.md

 Mutes will show in #mod-actions **BUT** will not warn the user.
 It's recommended that you issue both a warning and a mute at the same time.

+After the jail lifts, you may want to purge the Jail channel.

 ### Bans